SimonSerrano/todo-angular-spring-boot/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This project is a simple Todo App using Spring Boot and Angular.
 There are many great Todo apps already on GitHub but this one is my own.
 This is to train myself on technologies I am not used to and keep myself up to date.
-The backend will depend on Spring WebFlux instead of the usual Spring MVC.
+The backend depends on Spring WebFlux instead of the usual Spring MVC.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>